Dhaka City Corporation: Bifurcation

 The Awami League government on 29 November 2011 dissolved the Dhaka City Corporation by the Local Government (City Corporation) Amendment Bill 2011 passed by the Parliament of Bangladesh after being placed in the Parliament on 23 November.
 The city corporation will be split into two corporations, North and South, with the southern wing holding more territory than the north.
 Each corporation will be a self-governing entity, thus giving the city of Dhaka two mayors.
 The government holds that bifurcation would ensure better quality of civic services to the denizens of the city.

 Dhaka North City Corporation

 Dhaka North City Corporation consists of 54 wards covering the thanas of Mirpur, Mohammadpur, Sher-e-Bangla Nagar, Pallabi, Adabor, Kafrul, Dhaka Cantonment, Tejgaon, Gulshan, Rampura, Banani, Bimanbandar, Khilkhet, Vatara, Badda, Uttara & some others.
-The current mayor of Dhaka North City Corporation is Atiqul Islam.
+The area of Dhaka north city corporation is 196.22 square km.
+The current administrator of Dhaka North City Corporation is Mohammad Ejaz.